bootdotdev/blog/content/computer-science/computer-science-for-beginners.md

 ### Computer Science Youtube Channels

-If you’re more of a visual learner, consider checking out different Youtube channels and videos.
+If you're more of a visual learner, consider checking out different Youtube channels and videos.
 There are thousands of video tutorials for beginners with different perspectives on computer science.
-Here’s a list of a few channels and videos to help you get started.
+Here's a list of a few channels and videos to help you get started.
 Now, watching videos is no substitute for actual coding, but these should give you a basic idea of things you can learn (along with providing you interesting to follow tutorials).

 The same thing I said about podcasts applies to YouTube videos however, **make sure you're getting hands-on practice writing code and building projects.** Just consuming information won't be enough.